FOR IMMEDIATE RELEASE

 Ben added: "I was able to reduce my hours when needed so I could train to be a journalist and when I wanted to start my business I reduced my hours again too.
 I was lucky to have a manager and company that allowed me to be flexible, but without my zero hours contract I wouldn't have had the time to start my business and find my first few clients."

-The Copywriting King is a content marketing agency based in North East London.
+Benchmark Content is a content marketing agency based in North East London.

-Founded in 2016 by former journalist Ben Caine, we help businesses grow by providing great content.
+Originally founded in 2016 by former journalist Ben Caine, we help businesses grow by providing great content.

 Services we offer include blogs, website content, sales letters, social media marketing and copy, email marketing and design work, as well as keyword research and other online marketing services.